FailAcademy/learning/wdp-vancouver/_slides/week-03/01-gulp.md

 **Why done?**

 * With Gulp 4, we need to tell Gulp when our task is done running
-* There are a number of way we can do this...we will see how to do this two way today (returning a Gulp stream from the callback funciton, or by explicitly calling the done function based into the callback as a parameter)
+* There are a number of way we can do this...we will see how to do this two way today (returning a Gulp stream from the callback function, or by explicitly calling the done function based into the callback as a parameter)

 See also: https://stackoverflow.com/a/36899424